ucsd-ml-arts/generative-text-ktantipa/README.md

 ## Technical Notes

 All the technical implementation is work in the ucsd datahub.
-These are the additional imports that I used before performing a web scraping
+These are the additional imports that I used before performing a web scraping:

 <img src="https://github.com/ucsd-ml-arts/generative-text-ktantipa/blob/master/Images/Screen%20Shot%202019-10-17%20at%204.34.33%20PM.png" width="30%">